 Examination of the Vegetative Nervous System at GBS

-- Orthostatic reaction: Sympathetic denervation is illustrated by an absent increase in heart frequency of 10-30/minute.
+- Orthostatic reaction: Sympathetic denervation is illustrated by an absent increase in heart rate of 10–30/minute.

-- Heart frequency variability: The patient inhales for 6 seconds and exhales for 6 seconds.
-Normally, a variability of the heart frequency of < 15 seconds/minute is present.
-If this variability cannot be observed, this suggests parasympathetic denervation.
+- Heart rate variability: The patient inhales for 6 seconds and exhales for 6 seconds.
+Normally, a variability of the heart rate of < 15 seconds/minute is present.
+The absence of this variability suggests parasympathetic denervation.

 Distinction From Spinal Diseases

-Atypical for GBS are symptom constellations like fever during the initial phase, asymmetry of the paresis, bladder disorders, severe sensory participation, and distinctly limited sensory levels, and significantly increased cell count in the CSF.
+Atypical for GBS are symptom constellations like fever during the initial phase, asymmetry of the paresis, bladder disorders, severe sensory participation, distinctly limited sensory levels, and significantly increased white blood cell count in the CSF.

-If these symptoms occur, one should consider spinal diseases like cross section myelitis, spinal masses, spinal ischemia, and spinal viral and bacterial inflammations.
+If these symptoms occur, one should consider spinal diseases like transverse myelitis, spinal masses, spinal ischemia, and viral and bacterial spinal infections.

-The Guillain-Barré syndrome can be treated in both a symptomatic and a special causal manner.
-General causal therapy is not possible!
+The Guillain-Barré syndrome can be treated in both a symptomatic and a specific causal manner.
+General causal therapy is not possible.
 It is still not clear if an antibiotic or antiviral treatment against the generally treatable pathogens can positively influence the course of the disease via antigen elimination.

 Special Causal Therapy of GBS

-Since the auto-destructive antibodies are the cause of the disease, one tries to wash them out or to retain them.
-Therefore, one applies immunoglobuins over 5 days: 0.4 g/kg body weight/day.
-An alternative is plasmapharesis with daily elimination of the antibodies.
-This special causal therapy is performed if the walking distance and respiration of the affected is severely impaired.
+Because the autoimmune antibodies are the cause of the disease, one tries to wash them out or to contain them.
+Immunoglobulins are administered over a period of 5 days: 0.4 g/kg body weight/day.
+An alternative treatment is plasmapheresis to achieve daily elimination of the antibodies.
+This specific causal therapy is performed if walking distance and respiration are severely impaired.

-Plasmapharesis: The “blood wash” is a technique which is used for the extracorporeal elimination of substances with great molecular weight.
-Those include: immunoglobulins, immune complexes, cryoglobulins, and endotoxins.
-The goal is to eliminate the pathogens and, thus, reverse the disease process.
-Besides the application at GBS, plasmapharesis is especially used at thrombocytopenic purpura, myasthenia gravis, and the Goodpasture-syndrome.
+Plasmapheresis: The ‘blood wash’ is a technique that is used for the extracorporeal elimination of substances with great molecular weight, including immunoglobulins, immune complexes, cryoglobulins, and endotoxins.
+The goal is to eliminate the pathogenic agents and, thus, reverse the disease process.
+Besides its application in GBS, plasmapheresis is used for the treatment of thrombocytopenic purpura, myasthenia gravis, and Goodpasture syndrome.

 Symptomatic Therapy of GBS

-As symptomatic therapy, the thrombosis prophylaxis and pneumonia prophylaxis (regular expectorating, vibration massage of the thorax) is used.
-If vital capacity drops below 25 % of the normal plasma level, one should perform mechanical ventilation.
-Occurring bradycardia and AV blocks II and III can be treated with a temporary pacemaker.
-Glucocorticoids are considered ineffective in the case of classical GBS!
+As symptomatic therapy, thrombosis prophylaxis and pneumonia prophylaxis (regular expectorating, vibration massage of the thorax) are used.
+If vital capacity drops below 25% of the normal level, mechanical ventilation should be initiated.
+Bradycardia and AV blocks II and III can be treated with a temporary pacemaker.
+Glucocorticoids are considered ineffective in the treatment of classic GBS and are not recommended.

-For analgesic treatment of the neuropathic pain, antiphlogistics, antidepressants, antiepileptics, and weak opioids can be used.
+For analgesic treatment of neuropathic pain, anti-inflammatory agents, antidepressants, antiepileptics, and weak opioids can be used.

 Typical course of GBS:

-- 2 weeks of symptom regression in reverse order
+- 2 weeks of recovery phase with symptom regression in reverse order

-However, this chronological sequence only represents the most frequent course.
-Sometimes, patients with GBS also have to be treated in an intensive care unit for several months.
+However, this chronologic sequence only represents the most frequent course of illness.
+Sometimes, patients with GBS must be treated in an intensive care unit for several months.

-In ca. 1/3 of the patients, the symptoms do not completely regress.
-In very severe, therapy-resistant cases, tetraplegia and cranial nerve deficits can occur.
-Lethality of GBS amounts to ca. 3 %.
-If GBS remains progressive for some time, CIDP has to be considered (see below).
+In approximately one-third of patients, the symptoms do not completely regress.
+In very severe, therapy-resistant cases, tetraplegia, and cranial nerve deficits can occur.
+GBS is fatal in about 3% of cases.
+If the course of GBS remains progressive for an extended period of time, CIDP must be considered.